Abdullah-Engineer/Hands-on-Machine-Learning/README.md

 * **Practical Implementations:** Real-world examples of data loading, preprocessing, model training, and evaluation.
 * **Fundamental Algorithms:** Coverage of core ML algorithms like Linear Regression, Logistic Regression, and more.
 * **Performance Evaluation:** Demonstrations of various metrics and techniques to assess model performance.
+* **Chapter-wise Organization:** Content logically structured by topics, making it easy to follow along.

 ---